Contributed by guest blogger: Rick Harker

 Treats and Treasures

-In tradition, we all know what we are going to do next.
+We all know what we are going to do next.
 Upon arrival back to the entrance, it’s time to warm up with some hot apple cider.
 What a treat!
 Then we will be off to Gunnison’s Gift Shop and Bakery.
 This is no ordinary gift shop.
 Noooo...this gift shop has an in-house bakery with an awesome assortment of fresh pies, sweet rolls, bread, and cookies fresh from the oven.
 Try the oatmeal raisin cookie while it’s still warm...mmmmm.
 There is also a fresh fudge counter with many unique flavors of the yummy treat.
 Flavors include coffee, pistachio, mocha, butter rum, and even Snickers, among others.
 But, my favorite will always be the traditional peanut butter-chocolate fudge!
 Who can resist this sweet, creamy delicacy?

 For the get-it-and-run person, Gunnison’s features a huge walk-in cooler, too.
 The refrigerator is open to the public to browse the large assortment of pre-picked and pre-bagged apples that are stacked shelf over shelf.
 The aroma of fresh apples penetrates the cool room.
 Several people scurry in and out with loaded bags of apples.
 But, to me, the real enjoyment comes only if you pick your own apples.
-Of course, being with family is a must.

 The gift shop is packed with rustic Adirondack treasures and gifts from yesteryear.
 It’s hard NOT to buy something!
 Unfortunately, the popular words from our mouths to the kids are “no, no, and no.” But mom and dad will sometimes make an exception for this once-a-year enjoyment.
 Possibly a new ornament for the house for us, just maybe?
 This place brings out the kid in me!
 It’s the Adirondack Mountains all packaged in one place!
 Maybe we can squeeze in two visits this year?
 Possibly three?
 Why not?